zscott/MultiBitExchange/README.md

 # The Vision

-MultiBit Exchange is an open exchange platform that can be used as a starting point for creating an exchange of any kind.
+MultiBit Exchange is an exchange platform that can be leveraged as a starting point for creating an exchange of any kind.

 # What is it?